WHEN DOES "THE BRONZE AGE" OF COMICS BEGIN?

 First, the Comics Code Authority was revised (more than a couple of times) in response to Denny O'Neil & Neal Adams' stories in Green Lantern from early 1970 (#76 on sale in February 1970) in which some criminals were treated with a more sympathetic depiction and political officials were shown to sometimes be corrupt.
 It was further amended to allow for some of the horror tropes (monsters, vampires, werewolves, etc.) it had initially been created to eliminate.

-Second, Jack Kirby brings his flair back to DC Comics, starting with "Superman's Pal, Jimmy Olsen" #133 (on newsstands in August of 1970) and kicking into gear with "The New Gods" #1 (on sale November 1970).
+Second, Jack Kirby brings his flair back to DC Comics, starting with "Superman's Pal, Jimmy Olsen" #133 (on newsstands in August of 1970) and fully kicking into gear with "The New Gods" #1 (on sale November 1970) and "The Forever People" (on sale December 1970).
+And DC wanted to make sure you knew it!

-If Kirby's departure from Marvel is important enough to mark the end of the Silver Age, then his impact after his arrival at DC is certainly a watershed moment, as well.
-However, it appears this event and its impact have been overlooked.
+If Kirby's departure from Marvel is important enough to mark the end of the Silver Age, then his impact after arrival at DC is an equally watershed moment.
+However, it appears this event and its impact have been overlooked by some.
 If you read about the results and you weren't paying attention, you very well may have missed how much changed both in the industry and at the comics rack.

 When Julius Schwartz, architect of the Silver Age of comics, took over the Superman title and hired Denny O'Neil to write DC's flagship title, Superman, the waves of creativity and change were abundant.
 O'Neil was tasked with "de-powering" Superman and depicting him in a continuing story showing the cause and results of bringing the most powerful hero of all time to a more "relatable" level of power.